Som-Energia/somenergia-tomatic/README.md

 - [doc](docs) Further documentation

-## Introduction
+## Features

-This software is used within SomEnergia cooperative to manage phone support to members and clients.
+This software is used within SomEnergia cooperative to improve the quality of the phone support we give to our members and clients.

-- Distributes helpline shifts among the staff.
+- **It distributes helpline turns among the staff**

+	Each week it decides the turns each person will be attending the phone.
-	Given the ideal load and availability for everyone, and some restrictions to ensure staff wellbeing and service quality, it decides each week a timetable each person must be attending the phone.
+	Takes into account a provided ideal load for every one, their availability, and some nice restrictions to ensure **staff wellbeing** and **service quality**.

-- Manual edition of the resulting time table
+- **Manual edition of the resulting time table**

 	Often unscheduled meetings and other issues makes the computed timetable unpractical.
 	The web interface can be used to swap turns and keep track of the changes.

-- Programming Asterisk queues according the timetable.
+- **Programming Asterisk queues according the timetable**

-	Asterisk queue is reload for each turn automatically.

-- Pause/Resume extensions or adding more lines during service
+	Every turn, it automatically setups the PBX queue according to the timetable.
+	It sends friendly reminders to the people on duty and warns the controllers when any agent is not connected to the PBX because of technical or human memory issues.

+- **Realtime control of the current queue***

-	In order to adapt to incoming call and temporary unavailabilities, you can pause or resume lines in the running queue or adding new lines.
+	You can pause controllers to adapt to temporary unavailabilities, or adding more in case of burst of incomming calls.

-- Incomming call info
+	You can also visually see the state of each extension.

+- **Instant information about the incomming call**

-	For each incomming call agents get a refreshed view of the ERP information related to that number: contracts, invoices, alerts, previous notes... this way agents can resolve calls faster and better.
+	For each incomming call agents get a refreshed view of the ERP information related to that phone number: contracts, invoices, alerts, previous notes... this way agents can resolve calls faster and better.

+- **Integrated call logging**

+	With few clicks you can annotate current or past calls, to start claim procedures or just to keep stats of the quality of the service.

 ## Setup